 - Loss of any financial support that the decedent provided

-- Any anxiety or emotional stress that one experienced due to the sudden loss of a loved one (i.e., pain and suffering)
+- Any anxiety or emotional stress that one experiences due to the sudden loss of a loved one (i.e., pain and suffering)

 In wrongful death lawsuits, the burden is on the plaintiff (i.e., the estate representative) to prove that the defendant was negligent in obtaining financial recovery.
 This means your lawyer must present sufficient evidence to meet the legal elements of negligence.
 These elements include:

 - A duty of care – this element requires that you prove the defendant owed a legal obligation to your lost loved one.
 For example, all drivers of automobiles owe a duty of care to other drivers to operate their vehicles reasonably.

 - Breach of duty - You must prove the defendant breached the duty of care described above.
-For example, if your loved one were hit and killed by an intoxicated or distracted driver, that would be a breach of the duty to operate their vehicle reasonably safely.
+For example, if your loved one were hit and killed by an intoxicated or distracted driver, that would breach the duty to operate their vehicle reasonably safely.

 - Causation – You must prove that the defendant's negligence was the proximate cause of your loved one's death.

 - Damages – You must submit evidence of actual damages.
 In the context of a wrongful death claim, this is a reasonably straightforward element to satisfy since most people understand the tremendous harm associated with losing a loved one.

-The following video provides more insights on a wrongful death claim.How Long Do You Have to File a Wrongful Death Lawsuit in California?
+The following video provides more insights into a wrongful death claim.How Long Do You Have to File a Wrongful Death Lawsuit in California?

 Researching injury lawyers and deciding to pursue a wrongful death claim must be accomplished efficiently.
-This is due to California's statutes of limitations that apply to various civil claims that directly affect whether an individual can file a lawsuit or not.
+This is due to California's statutes of limitations that apply to various civil claims directly affecting whether an individual can file a lawsuit.
 In fact, the following are three essential statutes of limitations to be aware of when dealing with a wrongful death lawsuit.